 There will inevitably be a backlash to the AR revolution.
 A counter-movement will arise, cherishing our biological bodies and arguing that these technologies are just another mask obstructing us from our “true self.”

-The ability to change the appearance of one’s gender, ethnicity, age, and body would provide a temporary alleviation of discrimination.
 But this “true self” is often tied to our physical appearance and confines us to fixed societal positions.
 Concepts like “natural” and “biological” are more often than not exploited as arguments for racism and sexism.
 The ability to change the appearance of one’s gender, ethnicity, age, and body would provide a temporary alleviation of discrimination in a deeply unfair world.
 For example, what if you could choose which face to wear for your next job interview?
 Technology will never solve these deeply ingrained social issues, but as it could allow us much more control over first impressions—and hence more control over how we are positioned within society—it could be used to circumvent oppressive systems.

 If this technology one day becomes available to all, we will be freed from our biological restraints.
 This radically rewrites our visual conception of identity, making the flesh face obsolete as the ultimate signifier of who we are and allowing us to always be whoever we want.
 As Laboria Cuboniks writes in the Xenofeminist manifesto, “Alienation is the labor of freedom’s construction.”